CubertCoin/cubertcoin/employee-handbook/README.md

 ## Corporate Funds

-To ensure the long-term sustainability of the project, Cubert Coin maintains dedicated corporate funds.

-## Corporate Funds

 To ensure the long-term sustainability of the project, Cubert Coin maintains four dedicated corporate funds.

 ### Liquidity Pool